MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 to "https".

-Prior to making an "http" scheme request, the client SHOULD perform a lookup to determine if an HTTPSSVC record is available for that origin.
+Prior to making an "http" scheme request, the client SHOULD perform a lookup to determine if any HTTPSSVC records exists for that origin.
 To do so, the client SHOULD construct a corresponding "https" URL as follows:

 1. Replace the "http" scheme with "https".